starrpatty28/Assessment-10/README.md

 ### Refactoring<br>

-## What is the point of refactoring?
+## What is the point of refactoring?<br>

+_**Refactoring** is the process of improving code quality by: Making it easier to read, Making it easier to extend / change later, Not changing the original behavior of the code.
+It reduces **Technical Dept** which is the cost of having to repeat work now because an easy, quick solution was chosen in the past, instead of a better solution that would have taken longer to complete.

-- [ ] When should you refactor?
-When shouldn't you?
+## When should you refactor?
+When shouldn't you?<br>

+_Refactoring can be done at any time!
+You should refactor when writing new code, when fixing a bug, during code review._<br>

+_When you shouldnt refactor is when you havecomplicated code that was written for a reason or a significant amount of time was already spent trying to refactor with little results.
+When code in production has already gone through years of use in the real world and is fully tested._

-- [ ] What are some potential impacts of refactoring?
+## What are some potential impacts of refactoring?<br>

+_Some potential impacts could be to weigh the cost and benefits of refactoring code.
+You may find that your refactored code could lead to mistakes and many bugs to fix._

 ### Functional Programming
-Describe the uses of these functional programming methods:
+Describe the uses of these functional programming methods:<br>
-- [ ] map
+## map
-- [ ] filter
+## filter
-- [ ] reduce
+## reduce
-- [ ] mutation
+## mutation

 ### Optimization
 - [ ] explain caching